Redmond PD Safe Place

 - Over 200 police agencies throughout the US and Canada, including Bellevue and Redmond, are actively working with SPD to offer Safe Place in their communities.

 In 2018, the SPD Safe Place program and decal were updated to encourage any victim of a hate crime, not just those related to the LGBTQ+ community to seek help with Safe Place.

 For the police to respond effectively to any crime, they must be notified immediately via 911 so that any injuries can be treated, witnesses can be interviewed, and evidence can be collected and preserved.

 Unfortunately, victims of bias-motivated crimes are often fearful to report for a variety of reasons.
-This can lead to a significant under-reporting and inaccurate statistics.
+This can lead to significant under-reporting and inaccurate statistics.
 It also allows the suspects who committed these crimes to continue their behavior with other victims.
 The Redmond Police Department wants victims of hate crimes to feel comfortable reporting these incidents to the police.
+Understanding Hate Crimes.

 Ways to Report